 Dennis’ life improved when a new girl entered the Sunday school class he was teaching in the summer of 1973.
 That beautiful girl was Pat Klein, and he got the courage to ask her for a date in November 1973.
 Their relationship took off, and they were married on July 28, 1978.
 They worked hard together, Pat driving farm trucks at harvest, and still maintaining their home.
 After living those early years in a mobile home, in May of 1980, they moved into their newly-built home at the farm.
 They remain there today.
 In November 1982, they welcomed their first son Philip, followed by John in 1986, and Ben in 1990.
 All three played several high school sports including golf, soccer, and basketball (Dennis’ favorite sport).
 Philip graduated from Indiana University in 2005 and received his MA in Arts Administration from University of Oregon in 2011.
 He lived and worked in Portland, Oregon — until his untimely death due to cancer in February 2018.
 John is a 2009 College of Agriculture graduate of Purdue University.
-He is married to Ashley, and they are the parents of our granddaughters — Ella, born in August 2012 and Molly, born in February of 2015, and Kate born in August 2019.
+He is married to Ashley, and they are the parents of our granddaughters — Ella, born in August 2012, Molly, born in February of 2015, and Kate born in August 2019.
 Ben graduated from Purdue in May 2013 in Professional Flight.
 He is a First Officer for Delta Airlines.
 He and his wife Kierstin live near Indianapolis.

 Dennis was a member of Class VII of the Indiana Ag Leadership Program (now known as the AgrIInstitute).
 He thoroughly enjoyed that two-year experience.
 He made new friends across Indiana, traveled with the class to Washington DC, Nicaragua, and Costa Rica.
 From that ALP experience, he and Pat were introduced to the hosting of French agricultural college students.
 From 1996 to 2013, with the help of neighbors, they have become family to 31 different students, and maintain a close relationship with them and their families.
 Many of those students are now married, and many are making Dennis and Pat “grandparents francaise”.
 Traveling to France 4 times, Dennis and Pat have increased their appreciation for those relationships.